Feedback

 6. Substance Abuse Away from Work

 1. Certain employee conduct outside of work hours or away from the College may still be the basis for corrective or disciplinary action when the conduct brings discredit to the College or casts significant doubt on the employee’s reliability, trustworthiness, or ability to comply safely with work obligations.
-Examples of such conduct may include an arrest or conviction for a criminal act committed by an employee, such as the unlawful or unauthorized use, possession, transfer, distribution, or sale of a controlled substance.
+Examples of such conduct may include a conviction for a criminal act committed by an employee, such as the unlawful or unauthorized use, possession, transfer, distribution, or sale of a controlled substance.

 Statement of Accountability and Responsibility